makers99/wp-cli-shared-patches/README.md

 The patches are shared as part of this package, see folder `./patches/`.

+There is also command to create a new patch:
+```console
+$ wp patch create example-plugin c03314 fix keywords-context-info
+```

 All patches must be "patch serials" in the format of `git format-patch`.
 They will be applied using `git am`.
 More details on this in the _Creating patches_ chapter.

-```console
-$ wp patch create example-plugin c03314 fix keywords-context-info
-```

 == Installation ==

 = Install as Git submodule =

-1. Add the package as submodule.
+1. In the root folder of your project, add the package as submodule.
     ```sh
     git submodule add --name wp-cli-shared-patches git@github.com:makers99/wp-cli-shared-patches.git .wp-cli/packages/shared-patches
     ```